 How to Receive Donations for Cancer

 If you or someone you know is battling cancer and in need of financial support, our fundraising pages are an excellent way of receiving donations for cancer.

 How Fundraising Pages Work

 It takes just a few minutes to set up a fundraiser, and we’ve designed the pages with “spreading the word” in mind.
 Pages integrate seamlessly with Facebook and Twitter, and it takes just a few clicks to import your email contacts to build even more awareness around your fundraising effort.

 Experience Is Everything

-After sharing your fundraising page’s link via social media and/or email, people can visit the page and do a number of things: from viewing your photos to reading about the fundraiser’s beneficiary and their story, to donating, the page is the nucleus of your fundraising effort.
+After sharing your fundraising page’s link via social media and email, people can visit the page and do a number of things.
+From viewing your photos to reading about the fundraiser’s beneficiary and their story, to donating, the page is the nucleus of your fundraising effort.
 There are also more advanced features such as integrating an Amazon Wishlist so people can not only donate but also buy helpful items that the beneficiary has requested.
 From the simple set-up to the actual donation process, our goal is to always make sure we’re providing our users with the most valuable fundraising experience possible.

 Check out the following if you’d like to learn step-by-step how to start a fundraiser.